-Assignments to long-term Alternative School can be based on; but not limited to, the following reasons based upon the recommendation of the principal or his/her designee.
+Assignments to a long-term alternative school program can be based on; but, not limited to the following reasons based upon the recommendation of the principal or his/her designee:

-- 1. Disciplinary Reasons Placement must be recommended by the principal and voted on by the school disciplinary committee. - 2.
-Health and Safety Reasons Placement must be based on student's parents and/or guardians written request; as well as, the school administration/counselor's recommendations, and concurrence of the superintendent or his designee. - 3.
-Parental Request, Attendance Reasons, or Court Related Reasons Placement will be based on a written request from the parent/guardian, the school administration, and the concurrence of the superintendent or his designee. - There is no appeal process for suspensions and/or referrals to alternative school for 10 days or less.
+- Disciplinary Reasons Placement must be recommended by the principal and voted on by the school disciplinary committee. - Health and Safety Reasons Placement must be based on a student's, parents, and/ or guardians written request; as well as, the school administration/counselor's recommendations, and concurrence of the superintendent/designee. - Parental Request, Attendance Reasons, or Court -Related Reasons Placement will be based on a written request from the parent/guardian, the school administration, and the concurrence of the superintendent/designee.